 Liberty Exhibit Audio Tour

-Welcome to the Museum of the American Revolution and the audio tour for our newest special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, open Oct.
+Welcome to the Museum of the American Revolution and the audio tour for our past special exhibition, Liberty: Don Troiani’s Paintings of the Revolutionary War, which was open Oct.
 16, 2021 through Sept.
-5, 2022, located in the Museum's first-floor Patriots Gallery.
+5, 2022.
 This audio tour, narrated by Director of Education and Community Engagement Adrienne Whaley, will help you learn about some of the highlights of the exhibition, but there is also much more here to explore.

-Liberty, which includes 46 paintings and nearly 40 historical objects, immerses visitors in the dramatic and research-based works of nationally renowned historical artist Don Troiani to bring the compelling stories about the diverse people and complex events of the American Revolution to life.
+Liberty, which included 46 paintings and nearly 40 historical objects, immersed visitors in the dramatic and research-based works of nationally renowned historical artist Don Troiani to bring the compelling stories about the diverse people and complex events of the American Revolution to life.

 Audio Tour Guide Map

 Stop #201 - Introduction

 Adrienne Whaley, the Museum’s Director of Education and Community Engagement, welcomes you to the Museum of the American Revolution and the Museum's special exhibition, Liberty: Don Troiani's Paintings on the Revolutionary War.
 Throughout the tour, you'll be plunged into some of the pivotal events of America’s fight for independence and learn about Troiani’s research-based artistic process alongside real objects from the Revolutionary era that illuminate the story of each scene.